Indianapolis Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Nationalities eligible for the Visa Waiver Program (VWP) can enter for tourism or business without a visa.
+Citizens of Visa Waiver Program countries can enter Indianapolis without a visa for tourism or business purposes.

-ESTA is valid for two years or until passport expiration, whichever comes first.
-An approved ESTA is not a guarantee of entry; final determination is made by a CBP officer at the port of entry.
+ESTA is valid for two years or until passport expiry, whichever comes first.

 Arrival Process